-Christopher Titus's first two stand-up specialsnote Norman Rockwell is Bleeding and The 5th Annual End of the World Tour (and the original first episode of his sitcom Titus in which Titus, his brother Dave, his friend Tommy, and his girlfriend Erin worry that Titus's dad, Ken, may be dead after Dave tells his brother that Ken hasn't been out of his room for three days — not even to get a beer) both have parts in them in which Christopher gushes over how wonderful is girlfriend Erin is (especially compared to the briar patch of psycho-bitches he dated in the past, including the abusive and manipulative, 5', 100-lb Jewish girl named Noelle, who, like Titus's violent, manic-depressive schizophrenic mom, had a high IQ, was said to be beautiful, and often snapped and abused Titus for little or no reason).
-Fast forward to Love is Evol and Neverlution, in which Titus and Erin (renamed "Kate" or referred to as "my ex-wife" for legal reasons) are divorced and Erin turns out to be no different than the psycho-bitches Titus dated — in fact, Erin was worse: She cheated on Titus with two men (one of which was a 60-year-old man who was richer than Titus), stole her children's college money so she can get plastic surgery for the men in her life, drank alcohol constantly, tried to kill Titus in front of his daughter, goaded him to kill himself just like his mom and sister, and committed perjury in court by claiming that Titus was abusive just so she can take him for everything he hadnote California is usually a "no-fault divorce" state, meaning that if a couple divorced, everything they own is automatically split down the middle.
-However, if one spouse claims that the other abused him or her and/or their child(ren), then everything the abuser has becomes property of the one who claims abuse.
+Christopher Titus's first two stand-up specialsnote Norman Rockwell is Bleeding and The 5th Annual End of the World Tour (and the original first episode of his sitcom Titus) both have bits in which Christopher gushes over how wonderful is girlfriend Erin is (especially compared to the briar patch of psycho-bitches he dated in the past, including the abusive Noelle, who, like Titus's violent, manic-depressive schizophrenic mom, had a high IQ, was said to be beautiful, and often snapped and abused Titus for little or no reason).
+Fast forward to Love is Evol and Neverlution, in which Titus and Erin (renamed "Kate" or referred to as "my ex-wife" for legal reasons) are divorced and Erin turns out to be no different than the psycho-bitches Titus dated — in fact, Erin was worse: She cheated on Titus with two men (one of which was a 60-year-old man who was richer than Titus), stole her children's college money so she could get plastic surgery, drank excessively, tried to kill Titus in front of his daughter, goaded him to kill himself just like his mom and sister, and committed perjury in court by claiming that Titus was abusive just so she can take him for everything he hadnote California is usually a "no-fault divorce" state, meaning that if a couple divorced, everything they own is automatically split down the middle.
+However, if one spouse claims that the other abused him or her and/or their children, then everything the abuser has becomes property of the one who claims abuse.
 The only good thing to come from this is that Titus now has a girlfriend (Rachel Bradley) who actually loves him and who comes from a functional family.

 In Bill Cosby Himself, there's a whole bit that begins, "My son is 10 years old, and I don't think he's going to live to see 11..." and then details a plot by his sisters to kill him.
 Later in the same, there's a bit where his wife tells him to go upstairs "And kill that boy."
 Ennis Cosby was murdered on January 16th, 1997.

 In a particularly horrifying example, British magician and comedian Tommy Cooper had a heart attack and collapsed live on stage, being broadcast to millions across Britain.
-As this was not out of character for his act, the audience started laughing, before realizing that it was serious.
-Watching his old acts and particularly scenes where he pretends to be shocked, in pain or surprised (often clutching his chest during it) now becomes very uncomfortable.
+As this was not out of character for his act, the audience started laughing, only to lapse into horror as they realized it wasn't an act.
+After seeing that, watching old recordings of his act can be pretty painful.

 He did a rant about how people overreacted to drinking and driving.
-His untimely death was caused by some drunk asshole crashing into his car.
-To be fair, though, Kinison reportedly had drugs in his system at the time, making his advocacy of drug use a second "Funny Aneurysm" Moment.
+His untimely death was caused by some drunk asshole crashing into his car, and Kinison reportedly had drugs in his system at the time, making his advocacy of drug use darkly ironic.

 The "driving to Barstow" bit on Have You Seen Me Lately eerily echoes the time and place of Kinison's death, in a car crash in the California desert.